Adaptavist/puppet-dhclient/README.md

 ## Overview

-The **Dhclient** module update DNS records for host that use DHCP for network configuration
+The **Dhclient** module update DNS records for host that use DHCP for network configuration, it currenty supports the creation of an dhclient exit hook to update DNS via either nsupdate or a custom script to update Amazon Route 53

 ## Configuration